 11. WRITTEN FORM

-Any side agreements to this Accredible DPA as well as changes and amendments of this Accredible DPA or the Services hereunder, including this Sec.11., shall be in writing and, unless otherwise stated, mutually agreed upon by the Parties.
+Any side agreements to this Accredible DPA, and any modifications, amendments, or supplements to this Accredible DPA or the Services hereunder, including this Section 11, shall be in writing and, unless expressly otherwise stated, shall be mutually agreed upon by the Parties.

 12. MISCELLANEOUS